Vietnam War casualties: Deaths caused by North Vietnam/VC forces

 R. J. Rummel estimated that PAVN/VC forces killed around 164,000 civilians in democide between 1954 and 1975 in South Vietnam, from a range of between 106,000 and 227,000, plus another 50,000 killed in North Vietnam.
 Rummel's mid-level estimate includes 17,000 South Vietnamese civil servants killed by PAVN/VC.
 In addition, at least 36,000 Southern civilians were executed for various reasons in the period 1967–1972.
 About 130 American and 16,000 South Vietnamese POWs died in captivity.
 During the peak war years, another scholar Guenter Lewy attributed almost a third of civilian deaths to the VC.

 Thomas Thayer in 1985 estimated that during the 1965–72 period the VC killed 33,052 South Vietnamese village officials and civil servants.

-These numbers do not include civilian and ARVN military deaths result from the communist mass-internment, the refugee crisis and subsequent exodus of Vietnamese people after the Fall of Saigon.
+These numbers do not include civilian and State of Vietnam/ARVN military deaths resulting from the communist collectivization and land reform in North Vietnam and mass-internment, the refugee crisis and subsequent exodus of Vietnamese people after the Fall of Saigon.

 Deaths caused by South Vietnam

 According to RJ Rummel, from 1964 to 1975, an estimated 1,500 people died during the forced relocations of 1,200,000 civilians, another 5,000 prisoners died from ill-treatment and about 30,000 suspected communists and fighters were executed.
 In Quảng Nam Province 4,700 civilians were killed in 1969.
-This totals, from a range of between 16,000 and 167,000 deaths caused by South Vietnam during the (Diệm-era), and 42,000 and 118,000 deaths caused by South Vietnam in the post Diệm-era), excluding PAVN forces killed by the ARVN in combat.
+This totals, from a range of between 16,000 and 167,000 deaths caused by South Vietnam during the (Diem-era), and 42,000 and 118,000 deaths caused by South Vietnam in the post Diệm-era), excluding PAVN forces killed by the ARVN in combat.
 Benjamin Valentino estimates 110,000–310,000 deaths as a "possible case" of "counter-guerrilla mass killings" by U.S. and South Vietnamese forces during the war.

-Operating under the direction of the CIA and other US and South Vietnamese Intel organizations and carried out by ARVN units alongside US advisers was the Phoenix Program, intended to neutralise the VC political infrastructure, whom were the civilian administration of the Viet Cong/Provisional Revolutionary Government via infiltration, capture, counter-terrorism, interrogation, and assassination.
+Operating under the direction of the C.I.A. and other U.S. and South Vietnamese Intel organizations and carried out by ARVN units alongside U.S. advisors was the Phoenix Program, intended to neutralise the VC political infrastructure, whom were the civilian administration of the Viet Cong/Provisional Revolutionary Government via infiltration, capture, counter-terrorism, interrogation, and assassination.
 The program resulted in an estimated 26,000 to 41,000 killed, with an unknown number possibly being innocent civilians.